smikhalevski/react-dom-renderer/README.md

 // → <>No paragraphs</>
 ```

-Use customized DOM parser.
+Use the customized DOM parser.

-In this example we are going to initialize a parser that recognizes custom HTML entities.
+In this example we are going to initialize a parser that recognizes custom entities.

 Have a look at [TagSoup 🍜](https://github.com/smikhalevski/tag-soup)
 and [speedy-entities](https://github.com/smikhalevski/speedy-entities) for more details on configuration.